netgroup/rose-srv6-control-plane/README.md

 ## Controller
 The folder **srv6_controller/controller** provides a collection of modules implmenting different functionalities of a Controller.

-The script **srv6_controller.py** implements functionalities related to Segment Routing over IPv6 (SRv6).
-This functionalities include the setup of the connection with nodes and the configuration of SRv6 paths and SRv6 behaviors on the nodes.
+The script **srv6_controller.py** implements functionalities related to Segment Routing over IPv6 (SRv6), including the setup of the connection with nodes and the configuration of SRv6 paths and SRv6 behaviors on the nodes.

-The script **ti_extraction.py** implements functionalities related to topology extraction.
+The script **ti_extraction.py** implements functionalities related to extraction of the network topology from a set of nodes running IS-IS routing protocol.

+Moreover, several functions are provided to export the network topology in different formats (such as JSON and YAML).
+These functions can be used in combination with the functionalities provided by *db_update* modules of this project to upload the topology graph on ArangoDB.

-#### Installation
+### Installation

-Create a virtual environment for the controller.
+Create a virtual environment for the Controller modules.

 ```console
 user@rose-srv6:~$ virtualenv -p python3 /root/.controller-venv